Stop Workplace Gossip from Stirring Up Conflict

 and Distracting Your Team

-I first heard this frustrating bit of workplace gossip from my wonderful, human-centered executive assistant back in my Verizon days.
+I first heard this frustrating piece of workplace gossip from my excellent, human-centered executive assistant during my time at Verizon.

 “I know this isn’t funny.
-But you have to admit it kind of is (she said with a pause, smile, and big grin).
+But you have to admit it is (she said with a pause, smile, and big grin).
 You should probably know the rumor that’s going around about you.”

 “Oh, do tell…”